CJTAYL/CJTAYL/README.md

 The purpose of the project was to compare k-means clustering informed by an elbow plot and silhouette score.
 The implementations were evaluated using internal and external metrics.
 The results of the project indicated that k-means clustering informed by silhouette score performed better on the internal metrics and k-means clustering informed by an elbow plot performed better on the external metrics.

-Methods & Tools: Python, Scikit-learn, Pandas, Matplotlib, Numpy, and Seaborn
+Methods & Tools: Python, Scikit-learn, Pandas, Matplotlib, Numpy, Scipy, and Seaborn

 **Comparison of Machine Learning Models to Detect Heart Disease** [GitHub](https://github.com/CJTAYL/heart_disease) (Under Construction)